-- 16. The right to speak shall be granted in the order in which it is requested.
+- (16) The right to speak shall be granted in the order in which it is requested.
 No speaker shall start speaking before he has permission to do so.
 A speaker cannot obtain permission to speak a second time if a Member who has not yet spoken requests permission.
-The President will decide the number of speeches allowed to delegates and their duration. - 17.
-If a Motion for Adjournment is proposed, discussion on the main question shall be suspended until a vote has been taken on the Motion. - 18.
-All amendments to proposals shown on the Agenda shall be drawn up in writing and passed to the President before being put to the debate. - 19.
-If proposal is made to close the discussion, it must immediately be put to the vote without debate. - 20.
-If motion (as at 19) is approved, permission to speak shall however be granted only to those Members who have requested the right to speak before the vote was taken.
-As a general rule, the President shall close the discussion unless Congress shall decide otherwise by a simple majority of those voting. - 21.
-Decisions of Congress will come into force after publication, which has to be executed within sixty days.
+The President will decide the number of speeches allowed to delegates and their duration. - (17) If a Motion for Adjournment is proposed, discussion on the main question shall be suspended until a vote has been taken on the Motion. - (18) All amendments to proposals shown on the Agenda shall be drawn up in writing and passed to the President before being put to the debate. - (19) If proposal is made to close the discussion, it must immediately be put to the vote without debate.